vanberge/learn-gcp-terraform/README.md

    * Create a terraform (not envrionment) variable value called ```project_id```, and use the ID of the GCP project that you want terraform to deploy into as the value, including quotes.
 IE ```"gcp-terraform"```.
    * On the [Tokens page](https://app.terraform.io/app/settings/tokens), create a new API Token named ```github-actions-token```.
 Copy and save the token which will be used in the next section

+* Now, we have to link the Github repo to the Terraform Cloud instance we created in the previous step.
    * Visit github.com and sign in
    * Fork this repository as your own
    * In the ```main.tf``` file, update the Terraform Cloud workspace and organization settings on line 13 and 16 respectively
    * In the forked version of the repository, visit the ```Settings``` tab and select ```Secrets```
    * Create a new secret called ```TF_API_TOKEN```, paste the value from the Terraform cloud ```github-actions-token``` step in the previous section.
-   * Clone this repository to your local workstation or Google Cloudshell
+   * Clone the forked verision of the repository to your local dev environment with Visual Studio or similar, or preferably leverage Google Cloudshell and Cloud editor
-   * Using the text editor of your choice, set the appropriate variables across the variables.tf
+   * Using the text editor of your choice, set the appropriate variables across the `variables.tf`
       * Or, you can also set them on the "Variables" section of back at [Terraform Cloud](https://app.terraform.io/app) as shown below.
 Note the use of ```TF_VAR_``` in the key names, which enables terraform to reference those variables in the workspace build environment.
+If you notice the variable names not being referenced in your builds, this is likely the culprit

       ![](support-files/terraform-cloud-vars.png?raw=true)

 * Lastly, Review the ```terraform-gcp-infra.yaml``` file in the .github/workflows directory
    * Note the branch naming; which commits and merges will kick off the run of this pipeline
-   * This job runner will instruct Terraform cloud build agents to execute the following steps:
+   * This job runner will instruct Terraform Cloud build agents to execute the following steps:
       * git pull the repository
       * Run a ```terraform fmt``` to check formatting and syntax
       * Initialize via ```terraform init```
       * Run a plan using ```terraform plan```
       * Apply the changes via ```terraform apply```
       * Output the job status at the end

+* Now you're ready to test your run!
+      * Commit the changes you've made in your local copy to your forked repo.
+      * This can be done via command line: ```git commit -m "commit message"```

+* That's a wrap!
+You've now built some infrastructure using Terraform, worked with Terraform Modules for increased automation, and finally fully automated Infrastructure as Code with Github Actions and Terraform Cloud!